OfficeDev/teams-toolkit-samples/graph-toolkit-one-productivity-hub/README.md

   1. Press "F5" to open a browser window and then select your package to view contact exporter sample app.

 - From TeamsFx CLI
-  1. Run command: `teamsfx provision --env local` .
+  1. Run command: `teamsapp provision --env local` .
-  1. Run command: `teamsfx deploy --env local` .
+  1. Run command: `teamsapp deploy --env local` .
-  1. Run command: `teamsfx preview --env local` .
+  1. Run command: `teamsapp preview --env local` .

 ### Deploy the app to Azure